Kathy Barnette

 Kathy Jean Barnette (born September 6, 1971) is an American politician and political commentator.
 A member of the Republican Party, she ran for the United States House of Representatives in Pennsylvania's 4th congressional district in 2020, and was a candidate for the party's nomination in the 2022 United States Senate election in Pennsylvania.

 Early life

-Barnette's mother was raped at the age of 11 by a 21-year-old man.
-Her mother became pregnant as a result of the rape, which led to Barnette's birth on September 6, 1971, in Alabama.
+Barnette's mother was raped at the age of 11, which led to Barnette's birth on September 6, 1971, in Alabama.
 She was raised by her mother on a pig farm in a house in South Alabama where her great-great-great-grandmother, who was born a slave, formerly lived.

 She received an undergraduate degree in finance from Troy State University, and an M.B.A. from Fontbonne University.
 Barnette served seven years in the United States Army Reserve and United States National Guard.

 Professional career

 Barnette worked as a corporate financial analyst.
 Barnette's entry into political commentary began with political videos on Facebook.
 The videos led her to becoming an occasional guest on Fox & Friends.
 She also became a regular commentator on Philadelphia conservative radio.
 Barnette has made frequent appearances on One America News Network and Newsmax as well.